piusmwilson/writing/Systems Thinking/systemsthinking.md

 ## History of systems thinking

-Systems thinking originated in 1956 when Professor Jay Forrester founded the Systems Dynamic Group at MIT's Sloan School of Management.
+> Systems thinking originated in 1956 when Professor Jay Forrester founded the Systems Dynamic Group at MIT's Sloan School of Management.- [A Systems thinking Article by Ben Lutkevich.](https://www.techtarget.com/searchcio/definition/systems-thinking#:~:text=Systems%20thinking%20originated%20in%201956,MIT's%20Sloan%20School%20of%20Management.)

 ## The 6 Fundamental Concepts of Systems Thinking